 Joe Mifsud, whose father was born on Malta, and his wife, Jenny, had previously served in Malta with another agency.
 When they had first arrived, the island had approximately 20 believers.
 With God's help, the Mifsuds won many Maltese to Christ and established the Bible Baptist Church.
 The Mifsuds returned to the US, but about 15 years later, the church asked Joe and Jenny to provide leadership of the Bible Baptist Church, Malta.

-Since the Mifsuds’ return in 2007, the church has grown in size and attendance.
+Even with two families serving, the needs of a new church plant in Gozo, the student ministry potential, and the need for additional church plants mean more laborers are needed.
+A third couple (Luke and Anna Tanis, who completed Candidate Seminar in 2018) is now on deputation with the goal of moving to Malta to help meet these needs.
 They have started a Bible study on the sister island of Gozo with the help of a young couple from the Malta church who moved to that island to work.

 Much more could be done with the help of an experienced couple or singles who are willing to work alongside the Mifsuds in building a Malta team of Baptist Mid-Missions missionaries on Malta and Gozo, concentrating their ministry on the young people and students of Malta and Gozo.

 To view/download the Malta e-brochure, click here.